Staff Writer

 As writers and journalists, we’re constantly thinking about potential ideas and future stories, which, although exciting, can get pretty overwhelming.
 It’s hard to switch off the content brain and I don’t know about anyone else, but I’ve lost too many good ideas to forgotten and badly organised notes on my phone.

 For those working in a freelance or part-time capacity across multiple jobs and projects — or even side hustling outside work — it can be useful to have a space to differentiate between tasks and projects.
 Being able to have all of this stuff in one place is incredibly useful.
-That’s why I set myself the task of finding the best planners for journalists and writers.
+Whilst we had a dedicated section in our 2023 Christmas Gift Guide, I set myself the task of finding the best planners for journalists and writers.
 Here’s what I found…

 three notebooks and journals from ola